Introduction to XBRL: Understanding the Basics

 XBRL International

-XBRL International is the global authority on XBRL standards and plays a crucial role in maintaining and advancing the framework.
+Introduction to XBRL is incomplete without truly understanding XBRL International, aka XII, the global authority on XBRL standards that plays a crucial role in maintaining and advancing the framework.
 The consortium comprises members from various sectors, including accounting firms, software vendors, regulators, and financial institutions.
 XBRL International’s primary functions include:

 By fostering collaboration and innovation, XBRL International ensures that the standard continues to meet the needs of its diverse user base and remains a vital tool for financial transparency and efficiency.